ricjamp/tuitt_dev_pp2/README.md

 Capstone 2 :

   Learned more about HTML and CSS, and learned Javascript and PHP basics.
-Applied my learnings by creating a pseudo-terminal gui to access a database to do CRUD tasks.
+Applied what I learned by creating a pseudo-terminal gui to access a database to do CRUD tasks.

 Capstone 3 :